Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 ## How ODAT Works

 ODAT provides daily companionship through the hardest journey of your life.
-Through LiNa - your personal Life Navigator - ODAT offers:
+Through your personal AI companion - ODAT offers:

 - **Daily check-ins** that meet you where you are